jkoutavas/ionic-todo-firebase/README.md

 ```
 Note that `gmail.email` has to be a valid gmail email address and that `sendto.email` can be any email address you'd like the notification email sent to.

-Before you issue `firebase deploy --only functions` you'll need to do an `npm install nodemailer` from the `firebase-cloud-functions/functions` directory.
+Before you issue `firebase deploy --only functions` you'll need to do an `npm install nodemailer` from the `firebase-cloud-functions` directory.